 Car Hire: To enjoy Provence (outside of Avignon), we’d highly recommend collecting a hire car at Montpellier airport.
-Until the end of November 2019, you can get up to 20% off your Europcar booking, if you book with us.

 ‘On the bridge of Avignon, see them dancing, see them dancing’, or so the famous nursery rhyme goes.
 It’s a tune that hijacked my brain as we boarded our flight to Montpellier; a vague memory of a cassette player and an animated primary school teacher surfacing.
 Singing to my fellow travellers – Rich of Paperboyo and Lloyd of Hand Luggage Only – I waited for them to enthusiastically join in, perhaps witnessing the clapping of hands or the slapping of a thigh.
 I was instead met by blank faces; even Claire denying knowledge of this classic tune.

 Avignon – known (to a cultured few) as the subject of a famous nursery rhyme – is also Provence’s historical capital and one-time Papal seat.
 Perched on the banks of the tempestuous River Rhône, it is a UNESCO-protected city filled with cobbled streets, frescoed walls and historical ramparts.
 Around it, bells ring and swarms of swallows dive and soar; the city’s historical bridge extending outwards like a welcoming hand.
 It’s perhaps the most obvious place to begin any guide to autumn in Provence.